pdromnt/uprising_fix_mod/README.md

 - Is your mouse funky?
     - When in the Main Menu, go to your settings and controls options, where you'll see the keybinds, on the top right, set **Acceleration to zero/minimum**, and **sensitivity to the max**.

-- _dgVoodoo is a better option than nGlide_.
-You may want to give it a shot.

 - Uprising **requires** DirectShow/DirectPlay to be installed, if you didn't get prompted by Windows to install it, go into `Turn Windows features on or off` > `Legacy Components` > Enable `DirectPlay` and reboot your machine when prompted.

+- [dinputto8](https://github.com/elishacloud/dinputto8/) is a good fix if you're having weird input bugs (and can maybe restore gamepad functionality, but i haven't tested yet).

 ## How to Build